kenmcmil/dslabs/labs/lab1-sharedobject/README.md

 # Lab 1

-In this lab, we will performs operations on a shared object.
+In this lab, we will perform operations on a shared object.
 That is, two or more users who are far apart want to edit a shared database.
 All of the users would like to see the results of their own updates right away, despite delays in the network.
 It's OK for users